Frequently Asked Questions

 I’m direct messaging you on Twitter and nothing is happening!

 Twitter suspended our API access on April 27, 2023.
-If you used Resistbot on Twitter and nowhere else, and want to preserve your account stats and coins, please contact us with your Twitter handle, and our volunteers can restore access to your account on SMS.
+Most people can text 50409 to access their account.
+But if you can’t access your account by texting, please contact us with your Twitter handle, and our volunteers can restore access to your account on SMS.

 What are coins?

-Coins are an in-bot currency that can be spent on promoting campaigns to other members (covering our text costs) or upgrading your letters from electronic delivery to costlier methods like faxing or U.S. postal mail.
-Coins can be purchased and do not expire.
-Premium members receive double the number of coins per dollar purchased.
+Coins are an in-bot currency that can be purchased and spent on texting campaigns to other members, excess e-deliveries, or delivering letters via fax or U.S. postal mail.
+Premium members receive double the number of coins per dollar and don’t need to spend any for e-delivery.

 How do I stop receiving texts?

 Text alerts to control what kinds of texts you receive.
-Though before you turn them all off, know that trending and promoted campaigns are all coming from fellow members asking for your help with an issue they care about.
+Though before you turn them all off, remember that promoted campaigns are all coming from fellow members asking for your help with an issue they care about, and you get a coin for each one you receive.
 As you’d want help fighting for what you care about, we’ll hope you’ll also want to help others.

 How can I change the payment method for my premium membership?